rockneurotiko/go-tgbot/README.md

 Now, let's see the callback functions that are not text.

+- `ImageFn(func(TgBot, Message, []PhotoSize, string))`
+  Function to be called when an image is received, the two extra parameters are an array of PhotoSize, and the ID of the file.

 - `AnyMsgFn(func(TgBot, Message))`
   This functions will be called in every message, be careful!

+- `CustomFn(func(TgBot, Message) bool, func(TgBot, Message))`
+  With this callbacks you can add your custom conditions, first it will execute the first function, if the return value is true, execute the second one.

 ## Doing actions!